-Best-selling author Scott Pitoniak is the Rochester Business Journal sports columnist.
+Best-selling author and nationally recognized journalist Scott Pitoniak is the Rochester Business Journal sports columnist.